Freedom of information

 - the application includes information about a third party and further time is required to seek the third party's views in regards to the release of the information.

-The organisation will provide you with the details of and reasons for any such delays.
-If you are concerned the delays are unreaonsable, you can seek advice from the Office of the Information Commissioner.
+The organisation will provide you with the details and reasons for any such delays.
+If you're concerned the delays are unreasonable, you can seek advice from the Office of the Information Commissioner NT.

 The organisation may:

 - provide you with access in full

 - provide you with access in part